codefresh-io/venona/charts/cf-runtime/README.md

    }
    ```

-   Save the minimal IAM policy (from above) to `dind-volume-provisioner-policy.json`, then
+   Save the minimal [IAM policy](#minimal-iam-policy-for-dind-volume-provisioner) to `dind-volume-provisioner-policy.json`, then
    create the role and attach the policy, reading both from the files:

    ```